Start reading more in 2021 with Amazon's best books of 2020

 This epic tale follows Adunni, a teenage girl growing up in a rural Nigerian village, who wants nothing more than an education.
 Despite insurmountable obstacles that come her way, Adunni manages to escape poverty in order to build the life she dreamed of — all while helping other young girls do the same.
 This inspiring story of determination and hope will teach you about the power of reaching for your dreams and never giving up.

 Looking for a modern love story?
 Then “Memorial” by Bryan Washington is for you.
-Japanese American chef Mike and his partner Benson, a Black daycare teacher, hit a rough patch in their relationship.
+Japanese American chef Mike and his partner, Benson, a Black day care teacher, hit a rough patch in their relationship.
 Just as Mike’s mother is due for an extended visit, his estranged father falls ill, leading Mike to take a last-minute trip to visit him in Osaka.
 In his absence, Benson finds himself on a new path of discovery.
-But can Benson and Mike’s love for one another withstand their separate (and major) life changes?
+But can Benson and Mike’s love for each other withstand their separate (and major) life changes?
 You’ll have to read to find out.

 When Lena, a girl who disappeared without a trace 14 years prior, finally escapes her captor from a windowless shack in the woods, she is desperate to start her life over.
 But her family isn’t convinced she is who she says she is, and a little girl who escaped with her isn’t sharing what she knows.
 This psychologically thrilling story is full of twists, turns and suspense, and it’s one that you’ll have trouble putting down.